dctdct/WPF-ResMerger/README.md

 Feedback
 ----------
 So hopefully you like it and share your impressions with us!
-Adré Lanninger & David C. Thömmes
+André Lanninger & David C. Thömmes

 License
 ----------